Best Event Planning Apps Compared: 2026 Picks for Pros

 If you run a venue, Tripleseat or Planning Pod offer features tailored to space management, catering coordination, and event-day logistics.

 A common pattern among experienced planners: they use one tool for event operations (vendor management, budgets, timelines) and one for client management (proposals, contracts, payments).
 Two focused tools often work better than one tool stretched beyond its strengths.
+If you work as a freelancer and want a framework for assembling your full stack without overspending on subscriptions, our freelance event planner toolkit guide covers how to evaluate and consolidate tools at solo scale.
+If you specialize in weddings, our guide to the best tools for wedding planners breaks down specific recommendations by category.

 Also watch for these red flags during your evaluation.
 No free trial means you cannot test with real data before paying.
 Feature overload usually signals that the tool tries to cover everything and excels at nothing.
 A desktop-only experience will not survive the reality of working from venues, loading docks, and parking lots.
 And if you cannot export your contacts, budgets, and event data, the tool is holding your business hostage.